timsutton/make-adobe-cc-license-pkg/README.md

 ## Requirements

-1. A copy of the adobe_prtk executable, which is installed as part of Adobe's Creative Cloud Packager.
-It can be provided as a command option or if omitted, the CCP installation path will be searched in the following location: `/Applications/Utilities/Adobe Application Manager/CCP/utilities/APTEE`
-1. A prov.xml license activation file, output from the "Create License File" task in CCP.
+This tool only requires the output from the Creative Cloud Packager's "Create License File" workflow.

 ## Usage

-Run the command with a single argument: path to a prov.xml file, and at least the required options `--name` and `--reverse-domain`:
+Run the command with a single argument: the path to a directory containing the output of a "Create License File" workflow from CCP:

 ```
-./make-adobe-cc-license-pkg \
+./make-adobe-cc-license-pkg path/to/ccp/license/files/dir
-    --name AdobeCCCompletePool \
-    --reverse-domain diner.r.double \
-    path/to/my/prov.xml
 ```

 Run the command with the `-h` (or `--help`) option to print out the full usage.
+There are multiple customization options for package parameters.

 If you've also used the `--munki` option to import the package into Munki, you will likely want to manually modify other pkginfo keys such as `display_name`, `description`, etc. This script isn't meant to be an all-encompassing Munki importer tool that passes any other options through to `munkiimport`.

 ## What's it actually do?

-1. `adobe_prtk` is scanned to extract a version number so it can be installed in a path that does not conflict with other versions in the future.
+1. `helper.bin` (which is really the `adobe_prtk` tool) is scanned to extract a version number so it can be installed in a path that does not conflict with other versions in the future.
 1. `prov.xml` is read to extract the [LEID](https://helpx.adobe.com/content/help/en/creative-cloud/packager/creative-cloud-licensing-identifiers.html), which is needed if performing an uninstallation (deactivation) later.
 1. Stages your copies of adobe_prtk and prov.xml to be installed to `/usr/local/bin/adobe_prtk_$version/adobe_prtk` and `/private/tmp/prov.xml`, respectively.
-1. A Python-based postinstall script is written for the package, which executes `adobe_prtk` with the required options.
+1. A Python-based postinstall script is written for the package, which executes `adobe_prtk` with the required options, and removes the prov.xml file.
 Additionally, if the command emits an error code, the error code along with an explanation (taken from Adobe's documentation) is printed to the install log (!).
 1. Similarly, the uninstaller script is written to disk, which executes the appropriate `adobe_prtk` options, using the LEID that was extracted from the `prov.xml` earlier.
 It also forgets the package receipt and removes the copy of `adobe_prtk` that was installed.
 1. If the `--munki` option is given, the pkg will be imported into Munki, with the uninstall script set as the `uninstall_script`.
 1. The resultant pkg and uninstall script will be written to the directory specified by `--output` or if omitted, the current working directory.

+## Thanks

+Thanks to [James Stewart](https://github.com/jgstew) for pointing out that the `helper.bin` file is identical to `adobe_prtk`.
+Previously this tool used to look for the undocumented location where `adobe_prtk` is installed along with CCP, or require you to include your own copy of the tool.
+The script is now much more portable.

+## You're welcome

+Adobe, you could have made this so much easier.
+Please use this as an example of how you can make things at least a little bit easier.